ucbrise/flor/docs/checkpoints.md

 (default 60 seconds), so a fast loop produces a mirror every *minute*, not every epoch.
 Replay restarts from the nearest one it finds.

-## Saving is inferred; loading has to be declared
+## Putting a mirror back

 Mirroring needs nothing from you — FlorDB copies whatever you saved.
 Putting a mirror *back* is the half that needs semantics: which object does this file belong in?
+FlorDB works that out from your script's source, preferring the most direct evidence it can find.

+### From your resume block

+The best evidence, because it names the object each slice goes into outright.
-FlorDB guesses by reading your script's own resume block, at module scope, in either of the two shapes people write.
+Module scope, in either of the two shapes people write.
 Keyed, when the checkpoint is a dict:

 ```python
 _resume = torch.load("ckpt.pth")          # literal path, plain assignment